Ermias80/Laundry-Management/README.md

 ### Contributing

-We're excited to welcome contributions to the Your-home Portfolio Project.
+We're excited to welcome contributions to the Laundery management Portfolio Project.
 Here’s how you can get involved:

 * 1\. **Fork the Repository:** Create your own copy of the repository by forking it.
 * 2\. **Create a New Branch:** Use the command git checkout -b feature/improvement to create a new branch for your changes.